Towards Facilitated Fairness Assessment of AI-based Skin Lesion Classifiers Through GenAI-based Image Synthesis: Methodology

-In this study, we select three pre-trained models, DeepGuide~\cite{mallya2022deep}, MelaNet~\cite{zunair2020melanoma}, and SkinLesionDensenet~\cite{panda2021comparative}.
-As mentioned earlier, we select these models due to the availability of the pretrained melanoma detection models.
-The most significant difference among these three models is that MelaNet and SkinLesionDensenet are both trained on \gls{isic}, but DeepGuide was trained using the \gls{ham} dataset.
-Additionally, the model architecture is based on DenseNet for DeepGuide and SkinLesionDenseNet, but MelaNet is trained based on VGG-GAP.
+\textbf{Metric Definition:} Since our synthetic test set contains only melanoma (\ie positive) cases, we quantify subgroup disparities using \gls{tpr} disparity~\cite{hardt2016equality}, defined as the difference between the maximum and minimum true positive rates across \gls{pii} groups.
+In a positive-only setting, the proportion of predicted positives in each group coincides with sensitivity.
+For a single decision threshold~$\tau$ shared across all groups:

+We compute $\Delta_{\mathrm{TPR}}$ on synthetic cohorts stratified by sex, age group, and Fitzpatrick skin type.
+To generate a strictly positive-only test set, we use ``melanoma'' as the disease value in our systematic prompt configuration.
+The resulting measure, $\Delta_{\mathrm{TPR}}$, therefore provides a meaningful and statistically robust indicator of whether a model systematically favors or disadvantages particular demographic groups~\cite{stanley2022disproportionate, li2021estimating, kinyanjui2020fairness}.

+\textbf{Evaluation Protocol:} The balanced and fully factorial nature of the synthetic test set enables unbiased comparisons across demographic subgroups.
+Although the dataset contains only positive cases for computing \gls{tpr}, it can also be used for additional performance metrics whose thresholds are determined externally, such as sensitivity, specificity, and AUROC.
+This setup supports both macro-averaged and worst-case subgroup analysis, and thus provides a rigorous basis for evaluating fairness in melanoma classification models.

+\textbf{Models:} We evaluate three publicly available pretrained melanoma classifiers: DeepGuide~\cite{mallya2022deep}, MelaNet \cite{zunair2020melanoma}, and SkinLesionDensenet~\cite{panda2021comparative}.
+These models were selected due to the availability of pretrained weights and their relevance in prior benchmark studies. \textit{MelaNet} and \textit{SkinLesionDensenet} are trained on \gls{isic}, whereas \textit{DeepGuide} is trained on the \gls{ham} dataset, providing complementary training distributions.
+Architecturally, \textit{DeepGuide} and \textit{SkinLesionDensenet} rely on DenseNet backbones, while \textit{MelaNet} is based on a VGG-GAP design.
+This diversity in both training data and network architecture offers a representative foundation for examining fairness behavior across classifier families.